Passport Guide Logo U.S. Passport Service Guide

 The birth was recorded more than one year after the birth occurred.
 The certificate does not show what evidence was used to create the record or the evidence is insufficient for passport purposes.”

-If I send them at lease 3 documents, will I be able to still get my passport?
+If I send them at least 3 documents, will I be able to still get my passport?
 I’m planning to send them my baptism certificate, copy of my immunization record (I just have a copy – Is that fine?) and the birth affidavit.

 I’m not able to contact my biological parents because they abandoned my sister and I when we were little.